 1980-82 Scotty and Joyce were Peace Corps volunteers on a Fijian sugar cane plantation.
 They spent six months returning to the U.S. via New Zealand, Asia, Europe and Africa.
 In Lincoln City, Scotty was a founding member of Connie Hansen Garden.

 Scotty worked as a Park Board member to set aside Open Space land and guide a Community Center remodel including gym, pool, walking track and climbing wall.

 In 1994 Scotty and Joyce were named "Couple of the Year."
 Scotty later received the Mayor's Award for "Outstanding Commitment and Dedication to our Community."

 Scotty died peacefully at Lakeview Senior Living Center January 19, 2020 after a week of hospice care.
 He is survived by his children, four grandchildren and seven great grandchildren.

 Donations to continue Scotty's legacy may be made to Connie Hansen Garden, Lincoln City Youth Scholarship Fund at Lincoln City Parks and Recreation 2150 NE Oar Place Lincoln City Oregon 97367, Oregon Chapter of Nature Conservancy or a charity of your choice.

 A Celebration of Scotty's Life is scheduled for Saturday, February 15 from 11 a.m. to 2 p.m. at the Chinook Seafood Grill Conference Center rooms (lower level) 1501 NW 40th Place, Lincoln City, Oregon.
 Handicapped/Public entrance on south side of building.

-To plant a tree in memory of Robert "Scotty" G Scotton, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Robert "Scotty" G Scotton, please visit our floral store.